-We really shouldn’t care if calling her ‘saanwali‘ is inappropriate, but Rani Mukerji wouldn’t have looked as gorgeous, if not for her wheatish skin tone.
+We really should worry if calling her ‘saanwali‘ is inappropriate, but Rani Mukerji wouldn’t have looked as gorgeous, if not for her wheatish skin tone.
 Udit Narayan‘s romantic voice coupled with Rahul Sharma–Anand Bakshi team’s music and lyrics, this song calls for great recall value.
-The song also had her by-now-devarji Uday Chopra woo her in style.
+The song also had Uday Chopra wooing her in style.
 Someone should play this at Chopras’ dinner table someday. 😉

 Hey Shona!
 (Ta Ra Rum Pum)

 “Tumhe pata to hoga… tumhi pe main fida hoon

 Tumhe hai jab se chaha… hawaon mein udta hoon”

 This song made the word ‘Shona‘ popular – which is supposed to be a Bengali term of endearment.
 Boy, Rani Mukerji stands for every bit of Javed saab’s words.
 Sensational chemistry with Saif Ali Khan did help in great amounts.

 “Dekhne walon ne kya kya nahi dekha hoga

 Mera daawa hai ke tujhsa nahin dekha hoga”

 Delving big-time into God creating humans and them making wishes to marry another – complexity of this magnitude is an everyday business in India, I assume.
 By the way, the song clearly refers to Salman Khan’s character to be a creepy stalker.
 Sample this: